Gwen Stefani: 2004–2006: Solo debut and other ventures

 Stefani's debut solo album, Love.
 Angel.
 Music.
 Baby., was released on November 12, 2004.
 The album features several collaborations with producers and other artists, including Tony Kanal, Tom Rothrock, Linda Perry, André 3000, Nellee Hooper, the Neptunes and New Order.
-Stefani created the album to modernize the music to which she listened when in high school, and L.A.M.B. takes influence from a variety of music styles of the 1980s and early 1990s such as new wave, synthpop, and electro.
+Stefani created the album to modernize the music she had listened to in high school, and L.A.M.B. takes influence from a variety of music styles of the 1980s and early 1990s such as new wave, synthpop, and electro.
 Stefani's decision to use her solo career as an opportunity to delve further into pop music instead of trying "to convince the world of [her] talent, depth and artistic worth" was considered unusual.
 The album was described as "fun as hell but ... not exactly rife with subversive social commentary".
 The album debuted on the US Billboard 200 albums chart at number seven, selling 309,000 copies in its first week.
 L.A.M.B. reached multi-platinum status in the United States, the United Kingdom, Australia, and Canada.

-The first single from the album was "What You Waiting For?", which debuted atop the ARIA Singles Chart, charted at number 47 on the US Billboard Hot 100 and reached the top ten on most other charts.
+The first single from the album "What You Waiting For?", co-written by Linda Perry, debuted atop the ARIA Singles Chart, charted at number 47 on the US Billboard Hot 100 and reached the top ten on most other charts.
 The song served to explain why Stefani produced a solo album and discusses her fears in leaving No Doubt for a solo career as well as her desire to have a baby.
 "Rich Girl" was released as the album's second single.
 A duet with rapper Eve, and produced by Dr. Dre, it is an adaptation of a 1990s pop song by British musicians Louchie Lou & Michie One, which itself is a very loose cover lyrically but closer melodically of "If I Were a Rich Man", from the musical Fiddler on the Roof.
 "Rich Girl" reached the US and UK top ten.
 The album's third single "Hollaback Girl" became Stefani's first US and second Australian number-one single; it reached top ten elsewhere.
 The song was the first US music download to sell more than one million copies, and its brass-driven composition remained popular throughout 2005.
 The fourth single "Cool" was released shortly following the popularity of its predecessor, reaching the top 20 in US and UK.
 The song's lyrics and its accompanying music video, filmed on Lake Como, depict Stefani's former relationship with Kanal.
 "Luxurious" was released as the album's fifth single, but did not perform as well as its predecessors.
 "Crash" was released in January 2006 as the album's sixth single in lieu of Love.
 Angel.
 Music.
 Baby.'s sequel, which Stefani postponed because of her pregnancy.